gowebUSA/WordPress-Settings/README.md

    - All in one, by ServMask
 - Change website name
 - Create a new page
+  - Use Elementor
+  - Use sample template
 - Transparent menu
+  - Customize
+  - Astra
+  - Advance
 - Add menu item
 - Delete page
 - Add blog post